Spring Soil Preparation

 Wisdom from Bob Greig*, Founder of Alaska Sea-Ag

-LIME: Use high-calcium lime, rather than dolomite lime (unless your soil test recommends otherwise) You have to ask specifically for it in the stores and check bag labels.
+LIME: Use high-calcium lime, rather than dolomite lime (unless your soil test recommends otherwise) You have to ask specifically for it in the stores.
+Then check bag labels yourself to make sure.

-SOLUBLE KELP (or Seaweed) POWDER: An excellent source of trace elements & potassium or K. Spray this kelp to ward off damping off of seedlings, reduce transplant shock, and resist fungal and bacterial diseases in the greenhouse.
+SOLUBLE KELP (or Seaweed) POWDER called Maxicrop: An excellent source of trace elements & potassium or K. Spray this kelp to ward off damping off of seedlings, reduce transplant shock, and resist fungal and bacterial diseases in the greenhouse.

 These products f make a positive difference in crop health & vigor.

 *Shucks, you may have guessed it.
-Greigs are my local heroes, dedicating their lives to providing products for crop, soil, and human health.
+Greigs have been my local heroes, dedicating their lives to providing products for crop, soil, and human health.
+I miss you, Bob!